qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 * on Windows: :command:`set PYTHONPATH=c:\\<qgispath>\\python`
 * on macOS: :command:`export PYTHONPATH=/<qgispath>/Contents/Resources/python`

-The path to the PyQGIS modules is now known, however they depend on the ``qgis_core`` and ``qgis_gui`` libraries (the Python modules serve only as wrappers).
-The path to these libraries is typically unknown to the operating system, so you get an import error again (the message might vary depending on the system)::
+Now, the path to the PyQGIS modules is known, but they depend on the ``qgis_core`` and ``qgis_gui`` libraries (the Python modules serve only as wrappers).
+The path to these libraries may be unknown to the operating system, and then you will get an import error again (the message might vary depending on the system)::

   >>> import qgis.core
   ImportError: libqgis_core.so.3.2.0: cannot open shared object file:
     No such file or directory

-Fix this by adding the directories where the QGIS libraries reside to search path of the dynamic linker:
+Fix this by adding the directories where the QGIS libraries reside to the search path of the dynamic linker:

 * on Linux: :command:`export LD_LIBRARY_PATH=/<qgispath>/lib`
 * on Windows: :command:`set PATH=C:\\<qgispath>\\bin;C:\\<qgispath>\\apps\\<qgisrelease>\\bin;%PATH%`